 Taylor Wimpey is a UK-focused residential developer which also has operations in Spain.
 Our purpose is to build great homes and create thriving communities.
-As one of the largest residential developers in the UK, we are involved in land acquisition, home and community design, urban regeneration and the development of supporting infrastructure which improves our customers' quality of life and adds value to the homes we build.
+As one of the largest residential developers in the UK, we are involved in land acquisition, home and community design, urban regeneration and the development of supporting infrastructure, which improves our customers' quality of life and adds value to the homes and communities we build.
 We are a national developer operating at a local level from 23 regional business units across the UK, supported by a Head Office in High Wycombe.
 Our UK operations are supported by our internal logistics business, Taylor Wimpey Logistics and our Supply Chain team, both of which play an important part in our supply chain management.

-Our UK regional business units directly employ approximately 5,900 people in total, carrying out a range of work including office based functions and on-site building and development related activities.
+Our UK regional business units directly employ approximately 5,300 people in total, carrying out a range of work including office-based functions and on-site building and development related activities.
 This includes trades such as bricklayers, carpenters, forklift drivers, and painters, in respect of which we also engage a significant number of sub-contractors.
-Our business in Spain is comparatively small in scale compared to the UK business, employing 81 people and undertaking a similar range of work; it builds homes both on the mainland and on the islands of Mallorca and Ibiza.
+Our business in Spain is comparatively small in scale compared to the UK business, employing 87 people on average during the year and undertaking a similar range of work; it builds homes both on the mainland and on the islands of Mallorca and Ibiza.

 All employees are paid at least the voluntary living wage, as calculated by the Living Wage Foundation, except for trainees and trade apprentices who are paid in accordance with the apprentice rates set out in the Construction Industry Joint Council Working Rule Agreement.
-Through 2021, we will be working with the Living Wage Foundation towards gaining accreditation as a Living Wage employer.
+In 2021 we became an accredited Living Wage Employer, meaning that all our directly employed staff and all those working for us via a subcontractor or service company are paid at least the real living wage, as set by the Living Wage Foundation.

-Further information about our business and supply chains can be found in our 2020 Annual Report and Accounts and Sustainability Report which can be found here.
+Further information about our business and supply chains can be found in our 2021 Annual Report and Accounts and our 2021 Sustainability Supplement and ESG Addendum which can be found here.